Senior Citizen fitness tips

 on her website: RiseUpTelevision.com

-Below are two samples of her program.
+Below is a sample of her program.

-Another show with Jennifer
+A show with Jennifer

 Simple, helpful stretching exercises.